 After infection with HIV, it is possible for months have passed until the body to generate immune cells that can recognize infected cells producing HIV or antibodies against HIV.
 The period of time that it takes to produce the body's defenses against HIV is called seroconversion.
 Before that, any HIV test, regardless of the efficiency of it, will always result negative.

 During primary HIV infection, or suspected of it, other forms of testing can be used to detect the presence of the virus (or an antigen).
 Such tests respond to a specific protein of HIV, although HIV when it becomes fully established the protein in the body fade to undetectable levels, and the test will be inaccurate.
 Tests that detect the genetic material of HIV can only identify HIV in the blood within a week of infection and continuing to operate after seroconversion.

 In the UK most clinical of clinical care to sexual health will play KIT combining both tests in an attempt to get the most accurate results possible.
 These tests are known generally as fourth generation tests.

-If you are concerned about the possibility of having had close contact or close to someone who might be HIV positive, DO NOT LOSE TIME, talk to your doctor, go to a WADA or equivalent in your city, such as UBS and do test to detect HIV.
-If this contact occurred within the last 72 hours, the doctor may decide to refer you to a PPE Post Exposure Prophylaxis the risk situation has occurred, at most, the last 72 hours.
+If you are concerned about having close or close contact with someone who may be HIV positive, DO NOT SPEND TIME, talk to your doctor, go to an AMA or equivalent in your city, such as UBS and do the test for HIV.
+If this contact occurred within the last 72 hours, the doctor may decide to refer you to a PPE Post Exposure Prophylaxis if the risk situation has occurred at most in the last 72 hours.
 You and your doctor should also discuss whether a short-term treatment, preventive HIV called post-exposure prophylaxis (PEP) is appropriate for your situation.

 - Treatment during primary infection